Low-temperature Sampling on Sparse Random Graphs

 Similarly, \(C\) has \emph{WSM within the ordered phase} at distance \(r\) with rate $K$ if for every edge \(e\in E_C\) and vertex \(v\in V_C\) incident to \(e\), it holds that $\big|\pi_C^\ord(1_e) - \pi_{B^+_r(v)}(1_e)\big|\leq K^r.$ \end{definition}

-In Section~\ref{sec:ordered}, we show that for all \(d\) and \(q\) large enough, whp \(C\) has WSM within the ordered phase for all \(\beta\geq \beta_0\).
+In Section~\ref{sec:ordered}, we show that for all \(d\) and \(q\) large enough, w.h.p. \(C\) has WSM within the ordered phase for all \(\beta\geq \beta_0\).
 The proof of WSM within the disordered phase for all \(\beta\leq\beta_1\) is deferred to the Appendix~\ref{sec:disordered}.